What is an allergic reaction?

 In order to successfully diagnose a food allergy, your veterinarian will have to place your cat on a food trial.
 This usually lasts around 8 to 12 weeks and during this time you must not allow your cat to deviate from the prescribed diet in any way.
 If the allergy disappears after the trial then your vet can be pretty certain that food was the cause.
 The way each veterinarian reintroduces food to determine the cause of the allergy varies, but you will be given precise instructions to follow.
 Again, you should not deviate from these instructions as it could invalidate the results of the testing.

 Once your vet has established the cause of your cat’s food allergy, you will need to avoid this product and any products that contain it as an ingredient.

-This type of allergy arises from breathing in pollen, mould, dust mites and other allergens that are in your cat’s environment.
+This type of allergy arises from breathing in pollen, mold, dust mites, and other allergens that are in your cat’s environment.
 Symptoms can be seasonal or present all year round.

 Symptoms of inhalant allergy in cats

-Red, crusty rash around the head, neck and back which cause persistent itching
+Red, crusty rash around the head, neck, and back which causes persistent itching